Mike Tenay: World Championship Wrestling (1994–2001)

-Mike Tenay made his WCW announcing debut during the World Championship Wrestling (WCW) co-promoted AAA When Worlds Collide pay-per-view in November 1994.
+Mike Tenay made his World Championship (WCW) announcing debut during the WCW co-promoted AAA When Worlds Collide pay-per-view in November 1994.
 Every announcer in WCW, including lead announcer Tony Schiavone, declined to work the broadcast.
-During this first broadcast, he and Chris Cruise called the match of Los Gringos Locos (Eddy Guerrero and Art Barr) vs. Hijo del Santo and Octagon, judged by the Wrestling Observer Newsletter as a "legendary" five-star match.
-Following the success of that event, WCW added more luchadores to the roster, and Tenay would appear as a guest announcer during their pay-per-view matches due to his extensive knowledge of holds and maneuvers as well as lucha libre ring psychology.
+During this first broadcast, he and Chris Cruise called the match of Los Gringos Locos (Eddy Guerrero and Art Barr) vs. El Hijo del Santo and Octagón, judged by the Wrestling Observer Newsletter as a "legendary" five-star match.
+Following the success of that event, WCW added more Mexican luchadores to the roster, and Tenay would appear as a guest announcer during their pay-per-view matches due to his extensive knowledge of holds and maneuvers as well as lucha libre ring psychology.
 Tenay would later serve as a full-time play-by-play announcer for secondary television shows such as WCW Worldwide and WCW Saturday Night, where he was known as "Iron" Mike Tenay.
 He was also backstage interviewer for Uncensored 1995.

 On September 2, 1996 he was moved up to the main show, WCW Monday Nitro, where he served as a third commentator to the team originally consisting of play-by-play announcer Tony Schiavone and color commentator Bobby Heenan.
 It was there that Schiavone gave him the nickname "The Professor" for his vast and impressive knowledge of the wrestling business, wrestling history, and wrestling maneuvers.

 In light of WCW adding Thunder as another major weekly show in its lineup, the announce team was pulling double duty during the week.
 Tenay was named the lead announcer for WCW Thunder, with Schiavone and Heenan serving as the on-screen auxiliaries.
-He remained an announcer with WCW until its purchase by the WWF in 2001.
+He remained an announcer with WCW until its purchase by the World Wrestling Entertainment in 2001.